tomhoffer/fastapi-service/README.md

 For this purpose you can run your own server locally or run `make run-postgres-background` to deploy a postgresql container using docker-compose.

-# Initialize your environment variables
+# Configuration: Initialize your environment variables

 Create a file `.env` inside the `/src` directory and set the following env variables.
 Do not push this file into the repository!